pluggyai/pluggy-node/example/README.md

 ### Authentication

-In the authentication example we validate the two different ways to connect with the API.
+In the authentication example we validate the credentials with the API.

-- a.
-Using a non-expiring API KEY, that can be reused across all requests.
-- b.
 Iniatiating the SDK with the `ClientID` and `ClientSecret`, this will recover an api key thats valid for a short term (2 hours).

 You can run this example to verify that you have correctly configured your env file, using the script `npm run example:auth`.

 ### Main Flow

 There is a main example created to review the full process of connecting an account and retrieving its information.

 You can run this example use the script `npm start`.

+### Webhooks

+In the authentication example you can review the functionallity of webhooks and what payload you will be receiving for each event.

+To setup for this event you can configure an url to listen those notifications. ie. https://pluggy-sdk-node.requestcatcher.com/

+You can run this example use the script `npm run example:webhooks`.

+For more information about webhooks you can go to the [docs](https://docs.pluggy.ai/#webhooks) page.

 ## Documentation
 For most up-to-date and accurate documentation, please see our [API Reference](https://docs.pluggy.ai) page.